Trade in the Middle Ages

 This would also not have been possible without the protection offered by the above mentioned Peace of God and the Peace of the King.
 Merchants often received privileges from the rulers giving them at least a certain guarantee of security while travelling through the region and beyond.

 The term ‘commercial revolution’ was first coined by historian R.S Lopez.
 This revolution first started in another fringe area of the super powers.
 These regions were often left alone, as they were to far away from the centres of powers in France and Germany.
 It were in these areas where cities were able to develop into city states.
 This happened in particular in Flanders and Brabant.
 The rest of the Low Countries followed soon.
-However, it wasn’t until 17th and 18th century before new agriculture innovations spread into England, France even followed later.
+However, it wasn’t until 17th and 18th century before some of these new agriculture innovations spread into England, France even followed later.

 Various social and economic developments and innovations – that started to flourish around the turn of the first millennium – also fuelled this commercial revolution.